 The Jordan Schnitzer Museum of Art has posted several “minute exhibit” virtual tours including Kwang Young Chung’s “Aggregations.”
 They also are offering online art lessons at #JSMAcreates featuring projects developed by museum educators for kids of all ages and skill levels.

 Josephine Community Library has started a virtual book club.
-The book for May is “The Alice Network” by Kate Quinn.
+The book for June is “The Water Dancer” by Ta-Nehisi Coates on Facebook.
 The e-book is free with a library card.

 The Land Trust Alliance has created a thread in its Ask-an-Expert Discussion Forum to share best practices and lessons learned.